 Toy Museum

 New cabinets and display cases have ensured that Penshurst Place’s extensive collection of toys and games are preserved for future generations.
-Interpretation boards and object labels now make it easier to view artefacts and understand their history, while some of the objects – including the ever-popular 1920s automation Drinking Bear, made by Roullet & Decamps of Paris- are getting sensitively repaired by conservation specialists to ensure they can be enjoyed for many more decades to come.
-The conservation of some of these artefacts are still being restored and will be joining us in the autumn time.
+Interpretation boards and object labels now make it easier to view artefacts and understand their history, legacy objects including the ever-popular 1920s automation Drinking Bear, made by Roullet & Decamps of Paris are assuringly still here for families to enjoy.

 Four new themed ‘zones’ are now within the Toy Museum to engage, educate and delight visitors.
 Focusing on Games and Pastimes; Dolls and Bears; Building Blocks; and World of Imagination, these zones have been designed to inspire connections with the heritage on display, as well as encouraging visitors to recall their own history and stories to share with their families and friends.